Higher order Massey products for algebras over algebraic operads: Introduction

+In Muro's paradigm, there is no restriction as to the arity of the relation.
+Thus, a relation $\Gamma$ of arity $r$ in a presentation of an operad $\mathcal P$ produces a Massey-product-like operation with $r$ inputs $\langle -,...,- \rangle_\Gamma$ on the homology of the $\mathcal P$-algebras.
 However, this still left the definition of \emph{higher-order} Massey product operations unclear.
 This is where our work enters the picture.
-It is well-known that the triple Massey product is just the first in an infinite series of higher-order secondary operations on the homology of differential graded associative algebras, roughly witnessing the different ways in which an $n$-fold product in homology vanishes as a consequence of associativity.
+It is well-known that the triple Massey product is just the first in an infinite series of higher-order operations on the homology of differential graded associative algebras, roughly witnessing the different ways in which an $n$-fold product in homology vanishes as a consequence of associativity.
 These higher-order products have been shown many times to be essential in a wide range of topics where triple Massey products are not enough, see for example the survey \cite{Limonchenko}.
-They are, in particular, concrete tools for computations when a fully-fledged $A_\infty$-structure is not available.
+In particular, they are concrete tools for computations when a fully-fledged $A_\infty$-structure is not available.

 In this work, we introduce and study \emph{higher-order Massey products for algebras over algebraic operads}.
-These secondary operations include Muro's first-order ones, and gather together to form the hierarchy of secondary operations on the homology of algebras over algebraic operads mentioned before.
+These higher operations include Muro's secondary ones, and gather together to form the hierarchy of higher operations on the homology of algebras over algebraic operads mentioned before.
 Our approach generalizes the fruitful framework of higher-order Massey products for differential graded associative algebras to algebras over any algebraic operad, producing a new tool to perform computations in many kinds of differential graded algebras.

+The importance of these higher-order operations seems to have been neglected due to a widespread misconception.
+This misconception consists of thinking that, whenever a higher-order Massey product set $\langle x_1,...,x_r\rangle$ on the homology of a differential graded associative algebra is defined, then any transferred $A_\infty$-structure $\left\{m_r\right\}$ on the homology of this differential algebra via the homotopy transfer theorem satisfies

+This is true only for the triple Massey product, but fails in general \cite{jose20}.
+Algebras over operads other than the associative one behave in the same manner (Theorem \ref{thm: P-infinity and recovery of Massey}).
+This fact makes the higher-order operations defined in this paper important, filling a fundamental gap in the understanding of the homology of differential graded algebraic structures.
+Being slightly more precise, we show that if the homology of an algebra over a Koszul operad $\mathcal P$ is endowed with a $\mathcal P_\infty$-algebra structure quasi-isomorphic to the original structure, then the $\mathcal P_\infty$-algebra structure maps recover higher-order Massey products only up to lower-arity $\mathcal P_\infty$-algebra structure maps.
+We also prove, however, a positive result in this direction: for any choice of class in a higher-order Massey product set, one can make appropriate choices in the homotopy transfer theorem so that the induced $\mathcal P_\infty$ structure on the homology of the $\mathcal P$-algebra recovers this choice exactly by Formula \eqref{ecu : Intro}.